AdobeDocs/campaign-standard.en/help/automating/using/push-notification-delivery.md

 .

-## Sending a recurring push notification with a workflow
+## Sending a recurring push notification with a workflow {#sending-a-recurring-push-notification-with-a-workflow}

 ![](assets/wkf_push_example_1.png)